heapoverride/SharpWebServer/README.md

 # SharpWebServer
-Small wrapper for HttpListener in C# with fast routing
+Small wrapper for HttpListener in C# with fast routing.

+## Install
+Copy the SharpWebServer folder to your solution and you're done.

 ## Example
 ```csharp